-Image courtesy of HNTB
+Image courtesy of Daniel Simon

 Al-accelerated denoising can have a massive impact on productivity.
 It helps keep the user in the creative flow.
-An architect, for example, can make changes to the design and instantly see the photoreal render in the viewport.
+A product designer, for example, can make changes to the design and instantly see the photoreal render in the viewport.